Q: What is Sundance London?

-A: From the first week of November film package tickets will be available to buy for Sundance London 2013.
-These will be bookable via SEE Tickets.
+A: From midday on Wednesday 27 November 2013 film package tickets will be available to buy for Sundance London 2014.
+Click here see packages and book tickets.

-Music events will be announced and on sale at a later date – please check back here or the main Sundance London website for further details.
-You can also sign up to email alerts for up to date news and on sale notifications by clicking here.
+Any ticketed music events will be announced and on sale at a later date – please check back here for updates or sign up for Sundance London emails here.

-A: For information on our film packages click here.
+A: For information on our selection of film packages click here.

 Q: What happens if I buy a package but don’t like any of the films/music events?

-A: You have over 14 films to choose from – they are all the best of Sundance, you’re going to love them!
+A: Sundance London films are a selection of the best of Sundance, you’re going to love them!

 Q: What if the films I want to see are sold out?
 Can I get a refund?

-A: By booking any of the film packages you will be entitled to a priority 48hr booking period when the film titles are announced.
-(You will of course be informed of the titles and the priority booking period in advance).
-Each title will play multiple times over the four day period to optimise your chances of getting to see just what you want.
+A: By booking any of the film packages you will be given a 48hr booking period when the film titles are announced.
+You will of course be informed of the titles and the booking period in advance.
+Each title will play multiple times over the three day period to optimise your chances of getting to see just what you want.